marschall/directory-keystore/README.md

 Note that for this to work the provider JAR needs to be in the class path or extension folder.

-### Static Configuration Java 9+
+### Static Installation Java 9+

-The provider can be configured statically in the `java.security` file by adding the provider at the end
+The provider can be installed statically in the `java.security` file by adding the provider at the end

 ```
 security.provider.N=directory